Shenloo/Sorting-algorithms/README.md

 # Sorting algorithms

-This repository contains implementations of sorting algorthms in C++ such as quicksort, heapsort and introsort.
+This repository contains implementations of sorting algorthms in C++ such as quicksort, heapsort and introsort for WUST course.